 CAIL's informational returns filed in the U.S. federal jurisdiction are generally subject to examination for three years after the later of the due date or date of filing.

 Reclassifications

-Certain prior year amounts have been classified for consistency with the current year presentation.
-Total net assets and change in net assets are unchanged due to these reclassifications.
+Certain prior year amounts have been reclassified to conform to the current year presentation.
+Reclassification had no effect on the change in net assets for the years presented.